Best Time to Visit Valencia: A Month-by-Month Guide

 October

 What’s on: October is the best time to visit Valencia, comparable only to May.
 On October 9th, the Day of the Valencian Community is celebrated with huge firework displays and Moors and Christians parades.
 October 9th is also San Dionis’ Day in Valencia.
 Similar to San Valentine’s Day, it is customary for guys to gift fruit-shaped marzipan sweets and scarves to their sweethearts.
-This is one of the most colorful days in the local festival, commemorating the entrance of King Jaime I in Valencia, almost eight centuries ago, after reconquering the city from the Moors.
+This is one of the most colorful days in the local festival, commemorating the entrance of King Jaime I in Valencia, almost eight centuries ago, after defeating the Moors.

 Weather: October weather in Valencia can be some of the nicest.
 The balmy temperatures and mostly sunny days make this one of the best months to visit Valencia and seamlessly enjoy both the city and the beach.
 This might come as a surprise, but sea temperatures are still nice in October and pleasant for swimming.